opctim/symfony-docker/README.md

 - `php`, the PHP-FPM container with the 8.1 version of PHP.
 - `db` which is the MariaDB database container with a **MariaDB 10.8** image.

+## Project setup

+**Notice:** For this you'll need composer to be installed on your local machine.

+If you want to use this project as a base template for your new project, simply initialize your project using:

+    composer create-project opctim/symfony-docker <your new project directory name>

-## Installation
+## Manual Installation

-1. 😀 Clone or download this repo.
+Clone or download this repo instead of running composer create-project.

+## Infrastructure setup

-2. In your project root, run `docker-compose up -d`
+1. In your project root, run `docker-compose up -d`

-3. You should work inside the `php` container.
+2. You should work inside the `php` container.

-4. Inside the `php` container, run `composer install` to install dependencies from `/var/www/symfony` folder.
+3. Inside the `php` container, run `composer install` to install dependencies from `/var/www/symfony` folder.

-5. Use the following value for the DATABASE_URL environment variable:
+4. Use the following value for the DATABASE_URL environment variable:

 ```
 DATABASE_URL=mysql://root:your_secret_password@db:3306/app_db?serverVersion=mariadb-10.8.2